SunOner/sunone_aimbot/README.md

 > Use it at your own risk, we do not guarantee that you may be blocked!

 > [!NOTE]
 > This application only works on Nvidia graphics cards.
+AMD support is testing.
+See [AI_enable_AMD](https://github.com/SunOner/yolov8_aimbot?tab=readme-ov-file#ai) option.
 > The recommended graphics card for starting and more productive and stable operation starts with the rtx 20 series.

 ## Requirements